 ‘We later realised a slightly more expensive system could be more reliable, generate more power and last longer.
 We asked AES and two other companies to quote for the higher spec system, and were very happy to offer the work to local Forres-based AES Solar.’

-The Beatrice Partnership Fund contributed over £10 000, and Nature Save (our insurance broker) kindly gave £5000, which covered almost all the capital outlay.
+The Beatrice Partnership Fund contributed over £10 000, and The Naturesave Trust, a charity funded by our insurance broker, kindly gave £5000, which covered almost all the capital outlay.